News

 Pseudocereals (quinoa, amaranth, and buckwheat) and some minor cereals are healthy alternatives to these prepared products and have high biological and nutritional value.

-How to avoid these common gluten free mistakes
+How to avoid these common Gluten-free mistakes

-1.How to recognize Celiac disease?
+1. How to recognize Celiac disease?

-Any particular Diet as a lifestyle is nothing new, it goes in some cycles and all that depends upon the power of the campaign, which invests in the promotion of something.
-Therefore, a many people around the world switch over to a Gluten-free diet.
 In the USA, one out of every 133 people suffers from Celiac disease.
 Of course, there is a mild Allergic Sensitivity that appears in some people, but it is not a disease.
-We need to know the difference.
-Moreover, there are people who convince themselves that they are sick, consciously and unconsciously.

 Anyway, Gluten-free Diet should not be a matter of fashion and caprice.

-The body responds to a foreign invader that can not be controlled.
-This problem occurs because the body works unselectively and instead to eliminate only the substance that makes the problem it attacks and cells of the small intestine with various products of inflammatory reactions.The Celiac disease is usually manifested in childhood, but it is not a rule.
-Actually, this is hardly recognizable disease as it manifests itself differently.
-In any case, your doctor should conduct the laboratory and immunological analysis.
+This problem occurs because the body works unselectively and instead to eliminate only the substance that makes the problem it attacks and cells of the small intestine with various products of inflammatory reactions.

 2. How to avoid a necessary risk in Gluten-free Diet?

-Ok, you found out the diagnosis of Celiac disease and you are aware of the only way to a healthy life, and it's Gluten-free Foods.
+You found out the diagnosis of Celiac disease and you are aware of the only way to a healthy life, and it's Gluten-free Foods.
 Here are several useful tips to get rid of worries:

 Take a special shelf in the storage for keeping Gluten-free Foods and also mark each of them.

-Before cooking and preparing Gluten-free meals, clean the kitchen worktops, kitchenware, kitchen appliances etc.
+Before cooking and preparing Gluten-free meals, clean the kitchen worktops, kitchenware, kitchen appliances, etc.

 Of course, read product declarations when purchasing your Gluten-Free products in the stores.